loading page

 Abstract

 We explore the links between elevation variability of the Antarctic Ice Sheet (AIS) and large-scale climate modes.
-Using multiple linear regression, we quantify the cumulative effects of El Nino Southern Oscillation (ENSO) and the Southern Annular Mode (SAM) on gridded AIS elevations.
+Using multiple linear regression, we quantify the time-cumulative effects of El Niño Southern Oscillation (ENSO) and the Southern Annular Mode (SAM) on gridded AIS elevations.
 Cumulative ENSO and SAM explain a median of 29% of the partial variance and up to 85% in some coastal areas.
 After spatial smoothing, these signals have high spatial correlation with those from GRACE gravimetry (r~=0.65 each).
-Much of the signal is removed by a model of firn densification but inter-model differences exist especially for ENSO.
+Much of the signal is removed by a firn densification model but inter-model differences exist especially for ENSO.
 At the lower parts of the Thwaites and Pine Island glaciers, near their grounding line, we find the Amundsen Sea Low (ASL) explains ~90% of the observed elevation variability.
-There, firn effects explain only a small fraction of the variability, suggesting significant height changes have a climatological ice-dynamic response.
+There, modeled firn effects explain only a small fraction of the variability, suggesting significant height changes could be a response to climatological ice-dynamics.